Skip to content

 -L, --log-overwrite Recreate log file before start, depends on '--log' option

--n, --notifications Display messages as notifications
+-n, --notifications Display notifications

 -q, --quiet Display errors and warnings only